-Media relations is more than getting an interview in your local newspaper or with your TV, radio, or cable station.
-Media relations is about external communication to the masses to increase awareness of PTA or PTA’s activities.
-There are two aspects to media relations: knowing what is news worthy about what you’re doing; and building and leveraging the relationships within media.
+Media relations are more than getting an interview or story in your local newspaper or on your TV, radio, or cable station.
+Media relations are about external communication to the masses to increase awareness of PTA or PTA’s activities.
+There are two main aspects to media relations: knowing what is news worthy about what you’re doing and building and leveraging the relationships within media.

 Consider asking yourself these questions to identify whether your activities are news worthy:

-- Are you making a statement on a hot issue or topic?
+3. Are you making a statement on a current hot issue or topic?

-- Is there a large human element to your cause?
+5. Is there a significant human element to your cause?

 If you answered yes to at least three of these questions, you may have a story that is news worthy.
 For example, a general meeting may be listed in the community calendar section or on a community bulletin board, but it will not be considered news.
 However, if your PTA is addressing an issue of vital interest to the community, such as education funding or curriculum changes, a media outlet may send a reporter or ask for an interview.

-If you are hosting an event, ask your local newspaper to send a photographer, or send photographs to your local paper immediately after the event.
-Include photo captions that describe what is happening and identify participants.
+If you are hosting an event, ask your local newspaper to send a photographer or send photographs to your local paper immediately after the event.
+Include captions that describe what is happening in the photo and identify participants.
 Be sure your photos show action and activity instead of people simply smiling and shaking hands.
 Always remember to obtain a photo release form for any pictures you plan to share with the media.

-- Invite reporters to lunch for a background briefing on important PTA issues.
+- Invite reporters to coffee or lunch for a background briefing on important PTA issues.

-- Welcome reporters to a PTA meeting or program.
+- Welcome reporters to PTA meetings or programs.

 - Create an e-mail list of reporters and send monthly or bimonthly items of note.

-Take a few moments to develop a file of basic PTA resources.
+Take the time to develop a file of resources.
 This will help organize the many activities you will undertake.
 Here are some ideas for how to build this toolbox:

 Get to Know PTA

 Know PTA’s goals, programs, public policies, and activities on the local, state, and national levels.
-Take a few moments to familiarize yourself with National PTA resources, such as Our Children, PTA Takes Action Updates, The PTA Parent, and www.pta.org.
+Familiarize yourself with National PTA resources, such as Our Children Magazine, PTA Takes Action Updates, the Public Policy Agenda, PTA Parent, and www.pta.org.